HaqimIskandar/Ctx2Skill/README.md

 We conduct our experiments using newapi for GPT-4.1, and azure-api for GPT-5.1 and GPT-5.2.

-We provide the logs and generated responses, e.g., Ctx2Skill - GPT-4.1 and GPT-4.1, in this [link](https://huggingface.co/datasets/ssz1111/Ctx2Skill) for reproducibility and analysis.
+We provide the logs and generated responses in this [link](https://huggingface.co/datasets/ssz1111/Ctx2Skill) for reproducibility and analysis.

 We recommend **GPT-5.2** for reproduction, as it yields the most consistent results during our early experiments.
 We also provide our generated skills in this [link](https://huggingface.co/datasets/ssz1111/Ctx2Skill-Skills).